Jimmy Governor: A desperate flight

-Jimmy Governor and the others gathered back at their campsite before leaving as a group in "a general and desperate flight" (including Porter and the boy Peter, caught up in the panicked situation).
-Near sunrise Jimmy killed Jacky Porter's dog with a boondi to stop it barking and the group stopped and made a fire.
-Knowing his wife "could not keep up with them" Jimmy told Ethel to make her way with the baby to Dubbo.
+Jimmy and his party gathered back at their campsite before leaving as a group in "a general and desperate flight" (including Porter and the boy Peter, caught up in the panicked situation).
+Near sunrise Jimmy killed Porter's dog with a boondi to stop its barking and the group stopped and made a fire.
+Knowing his wife "could not keep up with them", Jimmy told Ethel to make her way with the baby to Dubbo.
 Ethel walked through the bush until she found the Dubbo road and was intercepted soon afterwards by a group of armed men riding to Gilgandra to join the hunt for the Breelong murderers.
 She was taken back to the Mawbey property and locked in a room in the old inn.
-Jacky Porter and young Peter Governor also separated from Jimmy and the other men.
-They were found "cowering in the bush" on Monday July 23 in the Boyben area, 12 miles south-east of Breelong, and taken initially to the Mendooran lock-up.
+Porter and young Peter also separated from Jimmy and the other men.
+They were found "cowering in the bush" on 23 July in the Boyben area, twelve miles southeast of Breelong, and taken initially to the Mendooran lock-up.

-A hastily convened and emotion-charged inquest was held over two days (July 23 and 24) at the Mawbey residence where the crimes had occurred.
-Surviving members of the Mawbey family, as well as Ethel Governor and Jacky Porter gave evidence at the hearing.
-Depositions were also taken from Sarah Mawbey, who died from her wounds on the second day of the inquest.
+A hastily convened inquest was held over two days (July 23 and 24) at the Mawbey homestead.
+Surviving members of the Mawbey family, as well as Ethel and Porter, gave evidence at the hearing.
+Depositions were also taken from Mrs. Mawbey, who died from her wounds on the second day of the inquest.
 The jury returned a verdict of wilful murder against Jimmy Governor, Joe Governor, Jack Underwood, Jacky Porter and Ethel Governor.
-Porter and Ethel Governor were then placed under arrest and locked up at the Gilgandra police station.
+Ethel and Porter were then placed under arrest and locked up at Gilgandra police station.

-During the day following the murders the Governor brothers and Jack Underwood, travelling south-east, reached 'Gramby' station where they narrowly avoided discovery by a party of armed men.
-That evening near Mendooran they met a selector named Ison who knew Jimmy Governor.
-Ison had not heard of the murders and when Governor "asked for some tucker" he obliged.
-The next day the three fugitives were sighted by William Davidson, a sleeper-cutter, on ‘Digilah’ station (north of Dunedoo).
+During the day following the murders, the Governor brothers and Underwood, travelling southeast, reached 'Gramby' station and narrowly avoided discovery by a party of armed men.
+That evening near Mendooran they met a selector named Ison, who was an acquaintance of Jimmy.
+Ison had not heard of the murders and when Jimmy "asked for some tucker" he obliged.
+The next day the three fugitives were sighted by William Davidson, a sleeper-cutter, on ‘Digilah’ station, north of Dunedoo.
 Davidson fired several shots at the men and they escaped into the surrounding bush.
-A swag that was left at the scene, when unrolled, was found to contain a tomahawk and boondi, both of them bloodstained.
-In making their escape the Governor brothers either headed in a different direction to Jack Underwood or the older man, partially lame, had failed to keep up with the other two.
-In any case Jack Underwood now found himself alone.
+A swag that was left at the scene, when unrolled, was found to contain a tomahawk and boondi, both bloodstained.
+In making their escape, the Governor brothers either headed in a different direction to Underwood or the older man, partially lame, had failed to keep up with the other two.
+In any case Underwood found himself alone.